 Tess and Badet both exemplified the group’s ideal goat recipients.
 Their dedication to forging a sustainable path toward income-generating projects, combined with the natural leadership qualities that emerged over the span of meetings and activities prepared them to serve as examples of how good luck is earned, not encountered.

 Here’s what good luck looks like for them: In exchange for having their basic needs met, the goats serve as regular sources of milk and fertilizer, with any excess not used by Tess, Badet, or their families sold at market.
 On a longer timeline, the goats reproduce, which is where the best luck lies: A six-month-old goat fetches $50, which is more than an average month’s salary in their community.
 That extra income makes short work of food insecurity.

 If luck is not a mystical force, ensuring a lucky streak is only a matter of deeper preparation and greater openness to opportunity.
 Once the goats were in place, the community group took a collective deep breath to assess the insights they gained from the process: Chiefly, the group reflected on their new ability to write a project proposal, and the closeness and kinship they built with one another as they improved their ability to articulate their problems and discuss solutions.
-When the task at hand is to collectively resolve poverty-related issues affecting a community, mastering these lessons means that in the future, not only will you be ready for anything, you’ll know that you don’t have to wait for opportunities—you can will them into existence yourself.
+When the task at hand is to collectively resolve poverty-related issues affecting a community, mastering these lessons means that in the future, you’ll be ready for anything, and know that you don’t have to wait for opportunities– you can will them into existence yourself.

 Unless you’re a goat.
 Then you’re just along for the ride.

 You make your own luck, but you can also make some extra luck to share, in the form of a donation to Outreach.
 Good news: By reading this far into the article, youve gained the preparation necessary to provide an opportunity.
 Donate today, tomorrow, and the day after that!